By:

 Proximity to the sea inspired the conceptualization of Landmark VERTICA inspired by lighthouses, adding aesthetic splendour and significance from the sea.
 The thousand-light mosque as a venerable neighbour incited the use of light as a continuity to the language of the design.
 The culture of Chennai being ‘conservative yet relevant’ was the thread that tied all the other ideas together to result in a design possessing a harmonious medley of class and comfort.

-It was the acknowledgment of this culture which led to an understated straight-line design with the pinnacle offering the glamour quotient.
+It was the acknowledgement of this culture that led to an understated straight-line design with the pinnacle offering the glamour quotient.
 It is an apt and witty representation of the quintessential Tamilian dressed in simplicity, while the crowning peak represents his phenomenal genius.

 QUICK FACTS: